How can you get the best deal when you’re buying a new or second-hand car? To find out we went to the best source - the car salesman.

 Thousands of would-be buyers look for motors every month but few of us know exactly how to get the vehicle of our dreams at the right price.
 In fact, there’s a list of common mistakes we make that are costing us money.

-We spoke to Brian Henson from Sinclair Direct, a specialist used-car dealer with 18 branches in south Wales, and Mark James, the managing director of James and Jenkins car dealership in Cardiff for their insider tips.
+We spoke to Brian Henson from Sinclair Direct, a specialist used-car dealer, and Mark James, the managing director of James and Jenkins car dealership in Cardiff for their insider tips.

 1: Remember the 60-day rule